 If you’re a marketing or business leader, your website goals include wanting customers to engage with your website and buy your products or services.

-When we communicate with customers on our website, we have our “business hat” on; which means we do everything backward from how the customer wants to see it, hear it, and experience it.
+When we communicate with customers on our website, we have our “business hat” on; which means we do everything backward from how the customer wants to see, hear, and experience it.

 In short, we communicate what we want to say—not what they want to hear.